ibm-cloud-docs/power-iaas/data-portability.md

 * [Using third-party tools for migration](/docs/power-iaas?topic=power-iaas-migration-strategies-managed-thirdparty)
 * [Back up and restore](/docs/power-iaas?topic=power-iaas-backup-restore)

-{{site.data.keyword.powerSys_notm}} provides the capability to capture full or selected copies of the logical volumes or data sets.
+You can use {{site.data.keyword.powerSys_notm}} to capture full or specific copies of the logical volumes or data sets.
 By using IBM FlashCopy&reg; feature and {{site.data.keyword.powerSys_notm}} APIs, you can create delta snapshots, volume clones, and restore your disks.
 For more information, see [Snapshots, cloning, and restoring](/docs/power-iaas?topic=power-iaas-snapshots-cloning).

-## Capturing and exporting a virtual machine
+## Exported data formats
 {: #data-port-export-data}

 {{site.data.keyword.powerSys_notm}} provides mechanisms to capture and export a virtual machine (VM).
-For more information, see [Capturing and exporting a virtual machine (VM)](/docs/power-iaas?topic=power-iaas-capturing-exporting-vm).
+For more information about the available options to capture and export a VM, see [Capturing and exporting a virtual machine (VM)](/docs/power-iaas?topic=power-iaas-capturing-exporting-vm).

 ## Data ownership
 {: #data-port-data-owner}

-The data that is exported to on-premises or on service providers is classified as customer content.
-Apply the full customer ownership and licensing rights, as stated in the [IBM Cloud Service Agreement](https://www.ibm.com/terms/?id=Z126-6304_WS){: external}.
+The data that is exported to your on-premises resources or on service providers resources is classified as customer content.
+Customer ownership and licensing rights are applicable to the exported content as stated in the [IBM Cloud Service Agreement](https://www.ibm.com/terms/?id=Z126-6304_WS){: external}.